Saiket-Das/shutter-art-independent-service-provider/README.md

 -> Blogs : Answer the of the two questions.
 -> About me : Little bit about me & my future goals.
 -> Login : Authentication, login, signup, sign out forget & reset password, Sign in with Google & Facebook.

+### Sometimg that I can't do.

+Try to display individually details in ShowDetail's Component by using props and externally export the data and try to match them by using (if-else) conditions.
+But I can't solve the problem.